 Argyle Pinot Noir is a very food friendly wine and will go well with a whole range of Pork dishes.
 While pork has strong flavours, it’s the earthy quality of this wine that allows it to stand on its own beside these juicy pork flavours.
 A great wine to pair with stuffed pork tenderloin (particularly one stuffed with mushrooms and dried red fruits like currants or cherries).
 Our favourite pork dish to pair this wine up would have to be ham.
 The acidity of this wine is quite refreshing against the salty backdrop of ham.
 If you have leftovers, serve this wine with a simple ham, mushroom and rice stir fry the next day.
 The earthiness of the wine will go great with the mushrooms and rice while the fruity flavours will make this dish seem brand new.
 If you add a bit of soy sauce to your stir fry, you’ll find the smoky flavours of the wine and soy sauce were made for one another.

 Wine and Cheese Pairings

-Brie and Camembert are two cheeses that are rich, creamy, and have an earthy mushroom flavour.
+Brie and Camembert are two kinds of cheese that are rich, creamy, and have an earthy mushroom flavour.
 The acidity in Argyle Pinot Noir is the perfect foil to the creamy texture as whisks away the fattiness of the cheese and refreshes your palate for the next bite.
-Meanwhile the earthy nature of the wine and the cheese will weave in and out amongst one another sharpening the best flavours in each and bringing them up front where they can sing.
+Meanwhile, the earthy nature of the wine and the cheese will weave in and out amongst one another sharpening the best flavours in each and bringing them up front where they can sing.
 This makes for one cheese and wine pairing made easy.